mpwalsh8/wpgform/readme.txt

 No known upgrade issues.

 == Change log ==

+= Version 0.65 =
+* Implemented "save_post" for custom post type eliminating general purpose "save_post" (only option prior to WordPress 3.7) action which could potentially, if not handled correctly by another plugin, corrupt post data.
+* Formally __deprecated__ the `gform` shortcode by updating README file.

 = Version 0.64 =
 * Fixed a number of strings which were missing translation wrapper functions.